nayxie/VeggieShopApp-Oct2024/README.md

 - corporate customer: doe_m (pw:12345)
 - staff: steve_j (pw:12345)

-## :tada: Layered Architectural Design
+## :rocket: Layered Architectural Design

 The application follows a `layered architectural design`.
 Each layer is separated according to best practices, making the architecture clean, modular, and easy to maintain.